4ngryR4v3n/fluffy-fiesta/Documentation/OS Setup/Kali.md

 Install Kali Linux in a virtual machine connected to a bridged network (necessary for transfer of image source from guest to host for safe-keeping).
 Use default Kali installation settings (ie. no encryption or fancy partitioning).

-If /etc/apt/sources.list is empty, copy the latest repositories from [here](https://docs.kali.org/general-use/kali-linux-sources-list-repositories).

 `apt-get update && apt-get upgrade`

+If this fails, /etc/apt/sources.list is probably empty.
+Copy the latest repositories from [here](https://docs.kali.org/general-use/kali-linux-sources-list-repositories).

 `apt-get install git live-build cdebootstrap`